ELTE-Clean/Clean-Administration-Platform/backend/README.md

 # Backend Component

 The backend runs an [express.js](https://expressjs.com/) server, which is a fast, unopinionated, minimalist web framework for [node](https://nodejs.org/en/).
-It exposes a wide vereity of endpoints to manipulate the internal data, thus, can be used as a REST API.
-Third party applications may use the backend API, yet they must be authorized and able to store cookie informations returned by the backend.

 ## Getting Started